lucasdu2/cursat/README.md

 # cursat
-A minimal CDCL SAT solver in OCaml.
-This 🤬 is 🤬ed!
+A minimal, (re)cursed CDCL SAT solver in OCaml.